Is Compost with Cow Manure Really Organic?

-There are no compost police.
-No inspectors going out to test these piles that fill the bags of supposed manure enriched compost sold wherever gardening supplies are available.
+There is no compost police; no inspectors testing these piles that fill the bags of supposed manure-enriched compost.
 The bag says organic, but there is no oversight.
-And what is in the bag isn’t synthetic, so they can say that it’s organic without it actually being ORGANIC – as in free of pesticides, herbicides, insecticides, GMOs, deodorizers, fly spray, and cow pharmaceuticals.
+There’s nothing synthetic inside the bags, so they can say that it’s organic without it actually being organic.
 You won’t find a certified organic bag of commercially packaged compost anywhere in the U.S.

 Last image courtesy of Imperfectly Frugally.

 - The Many Advantages To Freight Container Farming - April 4, 2018